 Why not choose to venture into the unknown instead of the mainstream this summer to discover the true Australian alpine wilderness?

-Living in the Snowies has taught me how unpredictable the weather can be all year round.
+Living and hiking in the Snowy Mountains has taught me how unpredictable the weather can be all year round.
 Even during summer, the nights in the mountains can be extremely cold.
 It’s not uncommon for strong chilling winds to blow in without warning, and even during the hottest months snow can fall.
 My local tip is to plan for the worst possible weather, then be pleasantly surprised if the gear wasn’t needed when you return.

 1. The Main Range Loop

 Highlights: Mount Kosciuszko, Glacial Lakes, 10 highest peaks

 Duration: 2 days

 The Main Range Loop is one of the most well-known day hikes in Kosciuszko.
 Slow the pace down to extend the hike and spend a night under the stars in the mountains.

 Starting from Charlottes Pass car park, head in either direction on the Main Range Track and enjoy the glacial lakes across the roof of Australia.
 Nestled between Australia’s two highest peaks, Mount Kosciuszko and Mount Townsend, is a beautiful campsite called Wilkinson’s Creek.

 With free-flowing water even in summer, plenty of soft flat ground and protection from the wind, it’s the perfect place to sleep.
 Wake up early and boost up to the summit of Mount Kosciuszko for a sunrise you’ll never forget.